Teaching Occupations and Performance (OCCP1098)

 UNIT OF STUDY

 Whether in working in partnership with one person or a group of people, teaching and learning is a fundamental, collaborative process applicable to all areas of occupational therapy practice.
-The unit applies principles of evidence based practice in relation to teaching and learning in occupational therapy.
-Students will develop proficiency using a range of processes to facilitate people's engagement in activities and routines in everyday life.
-In doing so, students will answer the following questions: How do I help people learn to perform activities and develop new routines where they live, work and play?
-What specific methods do I use to foster learning within different contexts?
-How do I best consider the learning process for persons with or without health conditions?
+The unit applies principles of systematic instruction in relation to teaching and learning in occupational therapy.
+Students will develop proficiency using a range of prompting and cueing processes to facilitate people's engagement in activities and routines in everyday life.
+In doing so, students will answer the following questions: How do people learn?
+How can I help people learn to perform activities and develop new routines where they live, work and play?
+What specific instructional methods can I use to foster learning within different contexts?
+How can I measure what people have learned as a result of therapy?

 Our courses that offer this unit of study

 Written /multimedia report (50%); written report with teaching plan and video footage (50%)

 Faculty/department permission required?

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.